tecfu/.vim/README.md

 the [issues page](https://github.com/tecfu/.vim/issues/new) or to send me improvements through the [pull requestspage](https://github.com/tecfu/.vim/pulls).

-- If some characters dont render correctly
+- If some characters do not render correctly

 Make sure you install powerline fonts